SysMo/SmoWeb/doc/public/source/server/DynamicalModel.rst

 To generate the dependency graph the following information is used:

 * causality of component variables (inputs/outputs for the computational functions)
 * connections between variables

-Once the dependency graph is available, performing topolgical sort puts the nodes in proper order: a node, whose value depends of other nodes will be found behind thsese node in the sorted sequence.
-Now we can trace the graph, and generate a simulation sequence containing the following actions:
+Once the dependency graph is available, performing a topolgical sort puts the nodes in proper order: a node whose value depends on other nodes will be found behind these nodes in the sorted sequence.
+Now we can trace the graph and generate a simulation sequence containing the following actions:

 * for each continuous state variable copy the value from the state vector